christopheradams/is-art-weave/README.md

 *Is Art* is a minimal, interactive artistic statement.
 Each interaction can change the work's self-definition as *art* or *not art*.

-*Is Art* is a smart contract and distributed application on the [Arweave] network.
+*Is Art* is a smart contract and distributed application for the [Arweave] network.
 It is an adaptation of [Rhea Myers]'s original work for Ethereum.